-Dundee Historic Environment Trust was established in 2004.
-It is an independent charitable organisation set up to promote and encourage the conservation, protection and improvement of Dundee’s historic environment.
-Dundee Historic Environment Trust administers grants on behalf of the Scottish Government with funding made available by Historic Environment Scotland (HES).
+Dundee Historic Environment Trust was established in 2004 as an independent charitable organisation which promotes and encourages the conservation, protection and improvement of Dundee’s historic environment.
+To that end, the Trust administers grants on behalf of the Scottish Government with funding made available by Historic Environment Scotland (HES).
 We also receive support from Dundee City Council.
-The Trust’s activities are focussed on the historic environment located within the Dundee City Council boundary.
+Our activities are focussed on the historic environment located within the Dundee City Council boundary.

-The Trust’s vision for the city’s historic environment is to enable it to be better and more widely understood, well maintained and kept in good condition, well used and enjoyed, for it to contribute to modern day activity by all sectors of the community (residents, workers, students, tourists, etc), for it to be a catalyst for environmental, cultural, economic and social change for the better, and for it to provide a framework for incorporating exemplary modern design.
+Dundee Historic Environment Trust’s vision for the city’s historic environment is to enable people to understand it better and to keep it well maintained and in good condition, to use it well and to enjoy it.
+We also hope that Dundee’s historic environment will contribute to modern day activity by all sectors of the community (residents, workers, students, tourists, etc), be a catalyst for environmental, cultural, economic and social change for the better, and provide a framework for incorporating exemplary modern design.

-Since 2004 Dundee Historic Environment Trust has awarded grants totalling over £2m towards building or streetscape repairs and projects that provide opportunities to learn about and enjoy Dundee’s historic environment.
+In working towards these aims, Dundee Historic Environment Trust has awarded grants totalling over £2m towards building or streetscape repairs and projects that provide opportunities to learn about and enjoy Dundee’s historic environment.
 Building projects have ranged from comprehensive repair works securing the future of empty buildings to the repair of individual critical elements such as chimneys and rainwater goods using appropriate traditional materials and standards.
-Our new community heritage grants are supporting local community groups to run events and provide engagement with intangible cultural heritage.
+In addition, our new community heritage grants are supporting local community groups to run events and provide engagement with intangible cultural heritage.

-Dundee Historic Environment Trust is managed by a full time Director who is seconded from Dundee City Council.
-Adam Swan was formerly the Council Conservation Officer and has managed the Trust since its inception in 2004.
-In 2025 the Trust was joined by two new staff members – Community Engagement Advisor Mylene Herd and Information Coordinator Amanda Forde.
+Adam Swan, the Director, manages the Trust and is seconded from Dundee City Council.
+Formerly he was the Council Conservation Officer and he has managed the Trust since its inception in 2004.
+In order to increase our capacity to achieve our aims, in 2025 two new staff members joined the Trust – Community Engagement Advisor Mylene Herd and Information Coordinator Amanda Forde.
 The Trust occasionally also employs consultants to support the organisation in meeting its objectives.

 Dundee Historic Environment Trust is a Fair Work First employer.